-Student Name/DOB: Location: Date: compl used a ete a risk assessment. or the designated school site crisis team member will meet wi The questions below should not be read to the student, but raing the student.
-The multi-disciplinary threat assessment teams categories below: ather sh ould b e CATEGORY ASSESSMENT QUESTIONS YES NO 1.
-Motive, Justification The student has motive(s) or feels justified in carrying out an act of violence.
-2. Communication of Intent The student has directly or indirectly communicated ideas or intent to harm.
-Communications may be verbal, nonverbal, electronic, written.
-3. Preoccupation with Violence The student has demonstrated inappropriate interest in any of the f ollowir ng: School/terrorist attacks or attackers Incidents of mass violence such as war, terrorism, mass murderers.
+Student Name/DOB: Date: Date:

+The administrator/designee or the designated school site crisis team member will meet with the student to complete a risk assessment.
+The questions below should not be read to the student, but rather should be used as a guide while assessing the student.
+The multi-disciplinary threat assessment team will determine the level of risk by reviewing the categories below:

+CATEGORY ASSESSMENT QUESTIONS YES NO 1.
+Motive, Justification The student has motive(s) or feels justified in carrying out an act of violence. carrying out 2.
+Communication of Intent The student has directly or indirectly communicated ideas or intent to harm.
+Communications may be verbal, non- verbal, electronic, written. s 🗆 🗆 🗆 3.
+Preoccupation with Violence The student has demonstrated inappropriate interest in any c of the f ollowir ng: School/terrorist attacks or attackers Incidents of mass violence such as war, terrorism, mass murderers.
 Views violence as an acceptable or only way to solve the problem.
 4. History of Violence/Threats The student has engaged in any attack-related behaviors.
 5. Means and Access The student has the capacity to carry out an act of targeted violence.
 This may include increased interest in, possession or access to weapons.
 6. Suicidal Ideation The student is experiencing hopelessness, desperation or despair.
 If yes, refer to Attachment B - Suicide Assessment Checklist.
 7. Evidence of Increasing Violence Potential The student's conversation and "story" are consistent with his or her actions.
 Consider frequency (how often); recency (how recent); and intensity (how severe).
 8. Impact on Others Other people are concerned about the student's potential for violence.
 9. Triggers There are circumstances that might increase the likelihood of an attack.
 Examples may include bullying, suspension, expulsion, relationship problems, significant loss, or interpersonal conflict.
-10. Substance Use The overindulgence in and dependence of a drug or other chemical leading to effects that are detrimental to the student's physical and mental health.
-11. Protective Factors The student has positive school, home, community or religious relationships.
+10. .
+Substance Use The overindulgence in and dependence of a drug or other chemical leading to effects that are detrimental to the student's physical and mental health.
+11. .
+Protective Factors The student has positive school, home, community or religious relationships.
 The student desires a positive resolution.
-The student exhibits appropriate coping and problemsolving skills.
+The student exhibits appropriate coping and problem- solving skills.
 The student understands and respects rules, guidelines and policies.